flycrum/mmm-typed-vuex/README.md

 Vuex and TypeScript living in harmony with one another.

 We're talking:
-* no more string references in your components
+* no more string references in your Vue components
 * no more guess work as to the structure of the store
-* typed state values, mutation payloads, and more!
+* typed state values, mutation / action payloads, and more!

 ## Installation